C2SM/git-course/advanced/Exercise_5.md

 Let's make some changes in both the host repository and the submodule to understand how git deals with submodules.

 Start by making a change in the host repository.
 Let's add a lunch break to the schedule on day 1.
+The following gives examples using the `sed` command line tool, which were tested on Linux but may not work on other platforms.
+You can also simply open the file in a file editor to make the change.

 ```plaintext
 sed -i '/^11:15/a 12:00-13:00: Lunch break' schedule_day1